Long before reality TV took over,

 Whose Line Is It Anyway? mainstay Greg Proops hosted this Family Feud-style setup, where the main gimmick was contrasting teams: Astronomers vs. Astrologers, Firefighters vs. Pyromaniacs, Vegans vs. Deli Workers, and Morticians vs. Clowns.
 Sometimes the "opposites" were oddly esoteric, like Nudists vs. Porn Stars, Mall Santas vs. Elvis Impersonators, or Bowlers vs. Marathon Runners.

 A current couple is set up on dates with other singles, and come back to discuss the results.
 Though it seems odd to determine the fate of an existing relationship based on a lone date, each choose whether to have the titular "change of heart" or stay together.
-It's when the decisions differ that things get really awkward.
+It's when the decisions differ that things get

 This show was a precursor to professional gaming, with kids going head-to-head playing video games for points to advance to a maze of prizes.
 It also featured a catchy C&C Music Factory knock-off theme.